qwertychouskie/TestOut-issues/Linux Pro.md

 ## Chapter 2:

 - 2.1.3: Arch list is outdated, e.g. Apple != PPC, Macs since ~2006 use i686 or x86-64.
 Most use of PPC is IBM POWER9 machines.

+- 2.1.3: Filesystem list is also outdated.
+EXT4 is the default on most systems, and fiesystems like BTRFS, XFS, and ZFS are competing for the spot for the next main Linux FS.